PoonkasemK/Sharitys/README.md

 To fully utilize the software and manual, The reader is required to have basic knowledge of PostgreSQL, Express.js, React and Node.js (PERN stack).

-### Tools
+### Installation

 - Visual Studio Code (or any supported IDE)
+- Github Desktop (Optional)
 - PGAdmin (or Beekeeper studio on Mac os)

+- Express.js
+- React
+- Node.js

-Tools should be downloaded beforehand
+Installation should be done beforehand

-### Installation
+### Getting Start

+1. (For Github Desktop) Open https://github.com/PoonkasemK/Sharitys -> Code (green button) -> Open with Github Desktop, and clone the repository to local
+2. Or Open https://github.com/PoonkasemK/Sharitys -> Code (green button) -> download zip, and extract it in local
+3. Or run git clone https://github.com/PoonkasemK/Sharitys in command prompt
+4. Open the repository in Visual Studio Code